21 July, 2025

 While the math can get technical, here’s the concept:

-• Inputs: Call volume, AHT, service level target, shrinkage, occupancy
+• Inputs: Call volume, AHT, service level target

 • Output: Required number of staffed agents